annab999/dpl-us-city-crimes/README.md

 ```
 When to start Spark master?
 Must add py files, path, jar file path to Airflow build

-- **Observations**: Turns out, as opposed to instructions online to unpack spark tgz onto remote Airflow executor, Spark binaries are already on the machine upon install of `apache-airflow-providers-apache-spark` pip module, and are already callable from `/home/airflow/.local/bin`, which is also already in `PATH`.
+- **Observations**: Turns out that as opposed to instructions online to unpack [Spark tgz](https://spark.apache.org/downloads.html) onto remote Airflow executor, Spark binaries are already in my Airflow containers upon install of `apache-airflow-providers-apache-spark` pip module, and are already callable from `/home/airflow/.local/bin` (already in `PATH`).

 - **Resolution**: Need to install `procps` and Spark prerequisite OpenJDK during build of Airflow images